Day : 01: Arrival in Kathmandu (1,300 m/4,264 ft)

 Day 06: Drive from Chitwan to Kathmandu

 Early in the morning, we spend our time bird-watching as Chitwan National Park is also home to a large variety of resident and migratory birds.
 We then have breakfast and drive towards Kathmandu.
-We reach there by evening and enjoy an authentic Nepali cuisine on our farewell dinner hosted by Himalayan Glacier.
+We reach there by evening and enjoy our farewell dinner to celebrate a successful end of our trip in Nepal.

 Day 07: Final departure